WPCD-Workflows/documentation/source/old/world/public/xml/world_itm_structure.rst

 The "Infrastructure and Software Integration Project" ( ISIP
-) was in charge of developing, maintaining and operating the code platform structure and implementing the ITM data-structure.
+) was in charge of developing, maintaining and operating the code platform structure and implementing the EU-IM data-structure.
 A key function of ISIP was to provide infrastructure support to the IMPs.
 At present, under EUROfusion, this expertise and tasks are ensured by the Core Programming Team